Language

 Click any element on the periodic table or use the search bar to look up its configuration

-Elements marked with Exception have configurations that deviate from the Aufbau principle — hover for details
+Elements marked Exception deviate from the Aufbau principle — tap the badge for the reason

-All calculations run in your browser — no data is sent to any server
+All calculations run in your browser — nothing is sent to a server

 Want to learn more?
 Read documentation →